-– it’s only about making and maintaining relationships.
-These might be with your
+At its heart business is really very simple – it’s only about making and maintaining relationships.

 Alastair is a strategic thinker and founder of Linguabrand.
 As a former marketing director of Invesco and FTSE he knows clients’ needs.
 And he’s made plenty of mistakes based on believing traditional research outputs.
 That’s why he wanted to make something better.
 Alastair will take your issues as seriously and personally as he does his own.

 Margaret’s world-class experience with ‘clean language’ makes her an outstanding researcher.
 She is always involved in our panel listening design, where we scale up one-to-one listening for those issues where Bob has nothing to listen to directly.
 Margaret is truly the best human listener we’ve ever encountered.

 Malcolm is affectionally known as the Godfather of UK semiotics.
 He’s spent a career working with the likes of P&G. He’s a hugely respected thinker and speaker, working with Said Business School and Goldsmiths.
 We’re lucky to have him.
 Initially sceptical about Bob’s claims, Malcolm has since become one of his biggest fans.